julienchurch/StaticGallery/README.md

 ## Caveats

-* The default margin on `body` will *totally donk up the gallery* if it's left in place.
-Similarly, if StaticGallery is wrapped in another element with similar margins, expect more updonking.
-This is unavoidable; it happens because you're constraining the StaticGallery to a different size than the elements you're passing in.
+* The default margin on `body` will *totally donk up everything* if it's left in place.
+Similarly, if StaticGallery is wrapped in another element with margins, expect more updonking.
+This is currently unavoidable: it happens because you're constraining the StaticGallery to a different size than the elements you're passing in.